Witold Łokuciewski: Time in the Royal Air Force

-On 2 August 1940 he became a pilot in the 303 Squadron a Polish lead squadron fighting for Great Britain being a part of the Royal Air Force and began flying missions shortly after.
-On 20 November 1941 he was given command over a squadron in the 303 Squadron. Łokuciewski saw considerable action through 1940–41.
+On 2 August 1940, he became a pilot in 303 Squadron a leading Polish squadron fighting for the Allies as part of the Royal Air Force.
+He began flying missions shortly after.
+On 20 November 1941, he was given command of the 303 Squadron. Łokuciewski saw considerable action through 1940–41.
 His pseudonym was "Tolo".

-During a mission taking place over German occupied France on 13 March 1942 his plane became damaged and forced him into an emergency landing.
-After landing Witold was imprisoned by the Germans and was taken to Stalag Luft III located in Żagań.
-During his time in the camp he took part of The Great Escape in 1944.
-He managed to escape along with 25 other prisoners.
-He was recaptured a few days later he was caught again by Germans in Legnica.
+During a mission which took place over German occupied France on 13 March 1942, his plane became damaged and he was forced to make an emergency landing.
+After landing Witold was taken prisoner by the Germans and was sent to Stalag Luft III located near Sagan, now Żagań.
+During his time in the camp, he aided others in The Great Escape in 1944.

-During May 1945 as the war was ending he was liberated and taken back to England.
+In May 1945 at the end of the war, he was liberated and taken back to England.
 He was reassigned to 303 Squadron on 29 November 1945.
 He became commanding officer of No. 303 Squadron in February 1946, until the unit disbanded in December.
-He was credited with 9 (and 1 shared) kills, and 4 probable kills which enabled him to get the "fighter ace"title.
-The title derives from World War I, and was given in the French air force to pilots who shot down five enemy's planes.
-During World War II, it got adopted by the American air force and unofficially - by the Polish air force in the west.
+He was credited with 9 (and 1 shared) kills, and 4 probable kills which enabled him to get the "fighter ace" title.
+The title derives from World War I and was given in the French air force to pilots who shot down five enemy planes.
+During World War II, it got adopted by the American air force and unofficially - by the Polish air force in the West.